andrewyng/translation-agent/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''
 ---

+**What is the issue about?**
+- [ ] improving/extending existing features;
+- [ ] issue requires additional research to be implemented

+#### For improving/extending existing features, please include:
+ - Description of the proposed feature.
+ - Include a short motivation of why the feature will be useful to users.

-For feature proposals that require additional research, include:
+**For feature proposals that require additional research, include:**
 * Proposal and background.
 * Motivation of why the feature is interesting from reserach perspective and why it will be useful for the users.
 * Short outline of experiments, and description of necessary sub components (e.g. data curation, training, evaluation), if needed.